gRPC API Documentation

 Error Handling

 Document error responses with the full google.rpc error model.
-Each method specifies which of the 17 standard gRPC status codes it may return, with descriptions and structured error details.
+Each method specifies which standard gRPC status codes it may return, with descriptions and structured error details.

 Advanced Features